 For most cardholders, the best thing to do with an account you don't like is to stop using it, but don't close it, at least until any annual fee is due.
 In this way, the account continues to contribute to your credit history while improving your credit utilization ratio.
 Once the annual fee is billed, cardholders should call the card issuer and close the account, unless the card issuer is willing to waive the annual fee.
 Of course, cardholders should be sure to redeem any unused rewards first.

 In the case of credit cards that earn points in Chase's Ultimate Rewards program or the American Express Membership Rewards program, for example, cardholders can retain access to these points by holding another card that is part of the program.
-For example, someone could keep the points earned by their American Express Platinum card, which has a $450 annual fee, so long as they have an Amex Everyday card, which has no annual fee.
+For example, someone could keep the points earned by The Platinum Card® from American Express, which has a $550 annual fee, so long as they have The Amex EveryDay® Credit Card from American Express, which has no annual fee.

 There is another reason why some cardholders will want to close their accounts.
 Those who have such difficulty controlling their spending that having access to credit will result in debt, might be tempted to close their accounts.
 Alternatively, these cardholders can simply cut up their cards, while leaving their account open.
 Doing so will preserve the benefits to their credit score while denying them immediate use of their line of credit.

 There is a certain satisfaction that you can feel when you tell your credit card issuer to take a hike.
 But when credit card users understand the consequences of closing their accounts, they can make the best decisions for their individual needs.